AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/r-html5-basic-zoom-viewer-20-config-attrib/r-html5-basic-zoom-viewer-20-config-attrib-zoomview-iconeffect.md

   </tr>
   <tr>
    <td colname="col1"> <p> <span class="codeph"> <span class="varname"> autoHide</span> </span> </p> </td>
-   <td colname="col2"> <p>Sets the number of seconds that the IconEffect stays fully visible before it auto hides.
-That is, the time after the fade-in animation is completed but before the fade out animation starts.
+   <td colname="col2"> <p>Sets the number of seconds that the IconEffect stays fully visible before it auto-hides.
+That is, the time after the fade-in animation is completed but before the fade-out animation starts.
 A setting of <span class="codeph"> 0</span> disables the auto-hide behavior. </p> </td>
   </tr>
  </tbody>
 </table>